cayton10/CITPics/README.md

 ### Registration Form
 4.23.2020
-Used jQuery to test password values and display appropriate error handling
+Used jQuery to test password values and display appropriate error handling.
+Still need to run ajax call on page load to prevent users from entering the same email information

+### Login Form
+4.23.2020
+Form is functional.
+Sends user to appropriate page (admin or gallery) depending on credentials returned from DB.
+Trying to figure out how to incorporate jQuery error handling.